tech-acs/vsreport/README.md

 ## Installation and Getting Started

-To install and use the `crvsreportpackage` from GitHub, follow these steps to ensure all package dependencies are correctly managed and installed using renv:
+To install and use the `crvsreportpackage` from GitHub, follow these steps to ensure all package dependencies are correctly managed and installed using `renv`:

-1. Clone the repository:
+1. __Clone the repository__:

 ```sh
 git clone https://github.com/tech-acs/crvsreportpackage.git